 Gregory Denton-Cox specialises in commercial and chancery litigation, with particular experience in company law, insolvency, banking, trusts, civil fraud and asset recovery.
-He is recommended by Chambers & Partners as a leading junior in the fields of Chancery: Commercial, Commercial Dispute Resolution, Company, and Fraud: Civil, and is described in the 2018 edition as “unflappable” and “a pleasure to work with”.
-He is also recommended by the Legal 500 for Company and Partnership for his “agile legal mind’.
+He is recommended by Chambers & Partners as a leading junior in the fields of Chancery: Commercial, Commercial Dispute Resolution, and Company law, and is described in the 2022 edition as “extremely bright, and very strategic and reliable.
+He’s the consummate team player”.
+He is also recommended by the Legal 500 for Company law, and Commercial Litigation, where he is described as “Quick, sharp and completely in control of the facts of the case” and by Who’s Who Legal for Banking and Finance.

 Gregory was named Chancery Junior of the Year at the Chambers & Partners Bar Awards in 2017, having previously been shortlisted in 2013 and 2016.